One America News Network: Syria chemical attack

-In April 2018, while on an al-Assad regime-led tour of the area of the Douma chemical attack, an OANN correspondent claimed there was no evidence that a chemical attack had occurred.
+In April 2018, while on an al-Assad regime-led tour of the area of the Douma chemical attack, an OAN correspondent claimed there was no evidence that a chemical attack had occurred.
 The correspondent said, "Not one of the people that I spoke to in that neighborhood said that they had seen anything or heard anything about a chemical attack on that day" and that residents "loved Bashar al-Assad."

-In May 2019, OANN published a report claiming that the White Helmets had admitted to staging fake chemical weapons attacks intended to put blame on the Assad regime.
-OANN referred to the humanitarian organization, which is partly funded by the US State Department, as "terrorist-linked".
-The Daily Beast characterized this story as a "smear" that could be traced directly as Russian disinformation.
+In May 2019, OAN published a report claiming that the White Helmets had admitted to staging fake chemical weapons attacks intended to put blame on the Assad regime.
+OAN referred to the humanitarian organization, which is partly funded by the US State Department, as "terrorist-linked".
+The Daily Beast described this story as a smear that could be traced directly as Russian disinformation.
+A CNN report about declassified intelligence regarding Russian propaganda also said the OAN report had spread Russian propaganda and falsehoods, while quoting an intelligence official who stressed that Western targets of Russian propaganda are often "unaware who is essentially seeding these narratives".

+Anti-Semitism

+In November 2025, OAN employee Vish Burra, a booker and scriptwriter for The Matt Gaetz Show, was fired from his job after sharing a brazenly anti-Semitic video on X, formerly Twitter.
+The AI-generated cartoon of Burra showed him "barging into a 'Scheming Room' – that was emblazoned with the Star of David – and threatening a group of Jews that were depicted as cockroaches."

 Conspiracy theorist Jack Posobiec

-Far-right conspiracy theorist Jack Posobiec was employed by OANN as a political correspondent from 2018 to 2021.
+Alt-right conspiracy theorist Jack Posobiec was employed by OAN as a political correspondent from 2018 to 2021.
 Posobiec was a prominent proponent of the Pizzagate and murder of Seth Rich conspiracy theories.

-In September 2018, Posobiec interviewed a pro-Hitler online poster known as Microchip on OANN without indicating that person's affiliations, according to the Southern Poverty Law Center.
+In September 2018, Posobiec interviewed a pro-Hitler online poster known as Microchip on OAN without indicating that person's affiliations, according to the Southern Poverty Law Center.
 The SPLC said the two men had worked together in spreading disinformation for several years, including the false claims propagated in Pizzagate.
 In 2020, during the George Floyd protests in Buffalo, New York, Posobiec falsely reported and promoted another unsubstantiated conspiracy theory regarding pipe bombs.

-False story about Bible ban

-In April 2018, OANN ran a segment falsely claiming that a California bill would ban the sale of Bibles.
-Within 24 hours, the OANN video was viewed 1.4 million times on Facebook.
-Snopes determined that this claim was a misrepresentation; the bill actually targeted gay conversion therapy.

-Unsubstantiated claims about Ammar Campa-Najjar

-During the mid-term campaign for the November 2018 U.S. elections, OANN ran a segment claiming that Democratic congressional candidate Ammar Campa-Najjar's father "praised the deaths" of members of the Israeli Olympic team in the 1972 Munich massacre.
-The Washington Post fact-checker noted that there was no attribution to this statement in the OANN segment.
-An OANN commentator also claimed that groups connected to the Muslim Brotherhood donated to Campa-Najjar's campaign.
-The Washington Post fact-checker said it "couldn't find evidence of this after searching Campa-Najjar's filings with the Federal Election Commission."
-Nevertheless, the OANN segment was used in attack ads by Campa-Najjar's Republican opponent Duncan D. Hunter to support the false suggestion that Campa-Najjar was tied to terrorism.
-Hunter won in the general election.

-Interview subject with a pseudonym

-In July 2019, the network interviewed pro-Trump activist Logan Cook, known online as Carpe Donktum, about allegations of anti-conservative bias on Reddit.
-OANN identified the man as Dennis F. Charles and said he was "a conservative social media analyst."
-OANN did not disclose that Cook was using a pseudonym.